Moonbase59/autocue/README.md

 radio = cross(duration=3.0, width=2.0, live_aware_crossfade, radio)
 ```

 The 2.5 s fade-out helps tuning long overlap durations down, so they won’t distract the listener by overlaying songs and possibly jingles too long.
+The increased margin (8 dB/LU) helps making the smart crossfades sound much better.

 Jingles should not be shorter than the duration specified in `cross`.